Search

 Day 02: Drive to Lumbini

-9 days Itinerary of Wildlife and Birdwatching Photography Tours
+9 Days Itinerary of Wildlife Birdwatching Photography Tour

-After a long flight, we will arrive at Tribhuvan International Airport in Kathmandu.
-Upon arrival, a team of guides will welcome us and transfer us to our hotel in Thamel.
-At the hotel, we will rest for a few hours and get comfortable with the surroundings.
-If we arrived at the airport on time, we will also have enough time to explore the nearby places before preparing for the next day.
+On the first day, you will arrive at Tribhuvan International Airport in Kathmandu.
+Upon arrival, our team will welcome you and transfer you to the hotel in Thamel.
+At the hotel, you will rest for a few hours and become accustomed to the surroundings.
+You can dedicate the rest of the time to exploring the nearby places before preparing for the next day.

 Itinerary Details